abdolence/redacter-rs/README.md

 Without DLP enabled, the tool will copy all files without redaction.
 With DLP enabled, the tool will redact files based on the DLP model and skip unsupported files.

-To be able to use GCP DLP you need to authenticate using `gcloud auth application-default login` or provide a service account key using `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 Source/destination can be a local file or directory, or a file in GCS, S3, or a zip archive:

 - Local file: `/tmp/file.txt` or `/tmp` for whole directory recursive copy